 Average Weather for Boating

-Illinois boating season runs from May to October.
-Summers are warm and humid, with average highs in the 80s.
-Spring and early fall offer cooler, pleasant conditions perfect for daytime excursions on the water.
+The season runs May through October.
+Summers are warm and humid with highs in the 80s; spring and early fall offer cooler, more comfortable conditions.

 55+ Waterfront Communities in Illinois With Boat Access